-In May 2011, we announced the formation of a joint venture with The Peterson Companies for the development of a Tanger Outlet Center at National Harbor in the Washington, D.C.
+In May 2011, we announced the formation of a joint venture for the development of a Tanger Outlet Center at National Harbor in the Washington, D.C.
 Metro area.
 The resulting Tanger Outlet Center is expected to contain approximately 80 brand name and designer outlet stores in a center measuring up to 350,000 square feet.
-The project is currently in the pre-development phase and in December 2011, both parties each made initial equity contributions of \$850,000 to fund certain pre-development costs.
+The project is currently in the pre-development phase and both parties have made initial equity contributions of \$1.2 million to fund certain predevelopment costs.
 We will provide property management, leasing and marketing services to the joint venture.
-We and The Peterson Companies will jointly provide site development and construction supervision services to the joint venture.
+We and our partner will jointly provide site development and construction supervision services to the joint venture.